vital-tech-results/react-native-app-ekadasi/README.md

 This is app is made with love for a non-profit program that selflessly serves thousands of people daily.
 This is my attempt to give back to the community.

+## Homepage for the app
+View the home landing page for this app here: https://dominickdesigns.space/ekadasi-app/

 ## Resources

 This app uses the official [Pure Bhakti Calendar](http://www.purebhakti.com/resources/vaisnava-calendar) for dates in Vrndavana, India.
-For more details on Ekadasi [see Kripa.tv](https://kripa.tv/?s=ekadasi)
+For more details on Ekadasi [see Kripa.tv](https://kripa.tv/?s=ekadasi) & [Bhakta.org](https://bhakta.org/)

 ## What's inside
 This app was created using [React Native Expo](https://docs.expo.io/)